-Step One: Weed Before You Go
+1. Weed Before You Go

-Step Two: Add Mulch Around Your Plants
+2. Add Mulch Around Your Plants

 Mulch will lock in the moisture and keep out the weeds.

-If you cut your lawn and use the clippings as mulch, you’ve just killed two birds with one stone.
+If you cut your lawn regularly, you can use the clippings as mulch and kill two birds with one stone!
 You can also use newspaper, old leaves, or wood chips and shavings.

-Step Three: Harvest Ripe Vegetables
+3. Harvest Ripe Vegetables

-Pick anything that is ripe or close to ripe, as vegetables allowed to over ripen will signal to the plant that the season is over and it’s time to go to seed.
+Pick anything that is ripe or close to ripe, as vegetables allowed to over-ripen will signal to the plant that the season is over and it’s time to go to seed.

 Some vegetables are more high maintenance than others and must be harvested every few days once they start producing.
-If you are leaving when peas, beans, lettuce, or zucchini are in full swing, you must ask a friend to come and harvest for you if you are gone for longer than 3 days.
+If you are leaving when peas, beans, lettuce, or zucchini are in full swing, you must ask a friend to come and harvest for you if you are gone for longer than three days.

-Step Four: Water Deeply
+4. Water Deeply

 Right before you leave for your holiday, water your garden very deeply.
-You can also insert a few of these DIY watering devices around the most fragile plants–like tomatoes.
+You can also insert a few of these DIY watering devices around the most fragile plants, like tomatoes.

 If you’re gone for three days or less, water deeply again immediately when you return from vacation.

-If you’re not, don’t freak out, this is more of an advanced gardening solution.)
-Make sure you test out the system the week before!
-One of my blogging friends, Amy from Daily Successful Living installed a beautiful irrigation system, only to have a pipe burst while she was gone and come home to a flooded backyard. . . and probably a really expensive water bill.
+If you’re not, don’t freak out, this is more of an advanced gardening solution!
+If you are, make sure you test out the system the week before!
+One of my blogging friends, Amy from Daily Successful Living, installed a beautiful irrigation system, only to have a pipe burst while she was gone and come home to a flooded backyard… and probably a really expensive water bill.

-Step Five: Check the Weather
+5. Check the Weather

 Thunderstorms in the forecast?
-Great, you probably won’t have to worry about your garden when you’re gone.
+Great!
+You probably won’t have to worry about your garden when you’re gone.
 However, if there’s a heat spell in the cards, you’ll need to ask someone to water your garden if you’re gone longer than a day or two.

 Asking A Friend or Neighbour to Water Your Garden

-If you’re gone for longer than 3 days, it’s wise to ask someone to come to your home and water your plants.
+If you’re gone for longer than three days, it’s wise to ask someone to come to your home and water your plants.
 Try to choose someone who lives close to you, so that it’s not a huge inconvenience to them.
 Offer to water their plants in exchange, give them anything that’s ripe when you’re gone, and give them a small gift when you return.
 If your vacation is longer than a week, you should consider paying the person.

-You can make things easier on your friend by grouping all your pots in one or two locations, and by keeping the watering cans or any other things they’ll need by the hose.
+You can make things easier on your friend by grouping all your pots in one or two locations and by keeping the watering cans or any other things they’ll need by the hose.

 The One Instance When You Don’t Need to Care For Your Garden

-Finally, it must be said that if you have an established perennial garden with no vegetables or annual flowers, you do not need to worry about caring for your plants when you’re on vacation.
+Finally, it must be said that if you have an established perennial garden with no vegetables or annual flowers, you do not need to worry about caring for your plants when you’re on vacation!

 How do you take care of your garden when you’re away?
-Let us know in the comments.